 Satan to Jesus: 'All this authority I will give You, and their glory; for this has been delivered to me, and I give it to whomever I wish.
 Therefore, if You will worship before me, all will be Yours' (Luke 4:6-7).
-Jesus rebukes Satan with the Word of God.
+Christ rebukes Satan with the Word of God.

-'Your name, O Lord, endures forever.
+'Your Name, O Lord, endures forever.
 Your fame, O Lord, throughout all generations' (Psalm 135:13).

 Apart from God, fame becomes distorted.

 Apart from God, glory isn't glory; it's a soap bubble waiting to be popped.